-It was during this "cold" spell that I got the urge to make mac and cheese.
-Oddly enough, I had never made real mac and cheese before.
-I checked out several recipes online and consulted a few cookbooks before I ended up settling on this classic recipe from the Joy of Cooking.
+It was during this "cold" spell that I got the urge to make mac 'n cheese.
+Oddly enough, I had never made real mac 'n cheese before.
+I checked out several recipes online and consulted a few cookbooks before I ended up settling on this classic recipe from the Joy of Cooking

 The result was delicious -- creamy, melty pasta with a hint of sweetness from the onions topped with crispy browned fresh breadcrumbs.
 This classic comfort food is also quite addictive -- my husband and I both went back to the stove for seconds and thirds and so on...

 * 2 cups (8 oz) macaroni (elbow mac is the classic but you can use whatever you like)

 * 2 1/4 cups grated sharp cheddar or Colby cheese

 * 2 Tbsps butter (plus an additional tbsp for the breadcrumbs)

 * 1 bay leaf

 * 1/4 tsp sweet paprika

 * Sea salt and freshly ground black pepper to taste